wyldebeast-wunderliebe/w20e.pycms/README.txt

  * ZODB for storing data
  * blobstorage
- * user & group management
+ * minimal user & group management
  * search, using repoze.catalog (optional)
  * creating and maintaining pages
  * an easily extendable framework for new content types
  * a lot of ZCML configuration
  * CMS design based on (Twitter) Bootstrap
+ * Some features like sharing, events and news, separately packaged

 Getting started